mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ![starting_early_graph](images/starting_early_graph.png)

-Even though this graph isn't scaled and doesn't account for all the variables or anything, I hope it demostrates the main idea of how much advantage you're gaining by starting early.
+Even though this graph isn't scaled and doesn't account for all the variables or anything, I hope it demostrates the main idea of how much advantage you're gaining by starting early, and this gap can be reflected in your TC and career progression.
 Experience and knowledge compounds, you use previous experience to get more experience.
 This doesn't account for internship experience or the vast amount of learning resources at your disposal while in college, which would further skew the data in favor of starting in middle school and high school.

 ## Getting Your Foot in the Door